 - CVS Longs & Walgreens both offer for sale postage-paid envelopes to return non-controlled substances medications for safe & proper disposal via Sharps Compliance, Inc.

-- National Drug Take-Back Initiative collection events sponsored by federal Drug Enforcement Agency (DEA), State Attorneys General and Local Law Enforcement Agencies
+- National Drug Take-Back Initiative collection events sponsored by U.S. Drug Enforcement Administration (DEA), State Attorneys General and Local Law Enforcement Agencies

 - Go-to-Guide for Safe Drug Take-Back